cunnie/docs/ntp_too_expensive.md

 In the [previous blog](http://pivotallabs.com/ntp-server-costing-500year/) post, we concluded that providing an Amazon AWS-based NTP server that was a member of the  [NTP Pool Project](http://www.pool.ntp.org/en/) was incurring ~$500/year in bandwidth charges.

 In this blog post we examine the characteristics of NTP clients (mostly virtualized).
 We are particularly interested in the NTP [polling interval](http://www.ntp.org/ntpfaq/NTP-s-algo.htm#Q-ALGO-POLL-BEST), the frequency with which the NTP client polls its upstream server.
-The frequency with which our server is polled correlates directly with our costs ($500 in Amazon AWS bandwidth corresponds to 46 billion NTP polls<sup> [[1]](#polling_costs) </sup>).
+The frequency with which our server is polled correlates directly with our costs (our $500 in Amazon AWS bandwidth corresponds to 46 billion NTP polls<sup> [[1]](#polling_costs) </sup>).
 Determining which clients poll excessively may provide us a tool to reduce the costs of maintaining our NTP server.

 This blog posts describes the polling interval of several clients running under several [hypervisors](http://en.wikipedia.org/wiki/Hypervisor), and one client running on bare metal (OS X).
 This post also describes our methodology in gathering those numbers.